LuizFLA/LuizFLA/README.md

 I am a Master student of Computer Science in Artificial Intelligence at Kaunas University of Technology (KTU).
 I recently completed a Bachelor in Artificial Intelligence in the Netherlands.

-My background in Python, databases and machine learning is solid and I have experience in data analysis and NLP projects.
+I have a strong technical foundation in Python, database systems, and machine learning, complemented by applied experience in data analysis and NLP project development.
 I enjoy building practical, real-world solutions.
 Currently looking for data-driven and AI-related roles.

 ---